BetterAndroid/BetterAndroid/docs-source/src/en/config/r8-proguard.md

-# R8 & Proguard Obfuscate
+# R8 & Proguard Obfuscation

-> In most scenarios, the app packages can be compressed through obfuscation,
+> In most scenarios, app packages can be compressed through obfuscation.
-> here is an introduction to how to configure obfuscation rules.
+> Here is an introduction to how to configure obfuscation rules.

-`BetterAndroid` uses the reflection function to load `ViewBinding`, so you need to ensure that the `ViewBinding` related functions are not obfuscated, otherwise it will not be loaded.
+`BetterAndroid` uses reflection functionality to load `ViewBinding`, so you need to ensure that the `ViewBinding` related functions are not obfuscated, otherwise it will fail to load.

 If you reference [ui-component](../library/ui-component.md) or [ui-extension](../library/ui-extension.md) related functions, please add the following obfuscation rules.